 Demonstration Czech Republic against poverty, called by the party Right Respect Expertise (PRO), March 11, 2023, Prague.

-Photo gallery: Czech demonstration against poverty
+Photo gallery: Demonstration of the Czech Republic against poverty

 The Czech anti-poverty anti-government demonstration on Saturday was called by the Pravo Respekt Odbornost (PRO) party on Wenceslas Square in the center of Prague.
 After the official end of the event at approximately 17:00, some of the participants tried to remove the Ukrainian flag from the facade of the National Museum.
 The police called on the protesters to leave, heavy-duty soldiers arrived on the scene and blocked the entrance to the building.

 During an attempt to break into the museum, 18 people were arrested for disobeying the police's call.
 All of them are suspected of an offense and have been reported to the relevant administrative authority, said CTK.

 According to Siřišťová, the police are still evaluating the camera footage from the fight in front of the museum.
 Two policemen were injured during the operation, the police announced on Twitter on Saturday.